 - File your EEOC charge by the deadline.

 Stop the Harassment in Your Workplace

 You have the right to work in a harassment-free job.
 Johnson & Bennett pursues your rightful remedy for sexual harassment in your workplace.
-Your case evaluation is free.
+In order to speak with the attorney to review your case, we require an upfront $100 consultation fee.
+This is limited to no more than one hour of the attorney's time.
 We represent most clients on contingency, meaning you pay no attorneys’ fees until we recover monetary damages.
 Some claims involve recovery of equitable or non-monetary relief, such as reinstatement, a promotion, or similar type of recovery.
 These claims are handled on a hourly basis.
-We always return your call within 12 hours so you have legal support when you need it most.
+Emails, calls, web contacts, or other means used to reach us are handled in a timely manner.